blacklightpy/vaultofknowledge/The Difference between a King and a Commoner.md

 [When Indians say "God is all-present", or that "the individual soul and God are one", we are referring to the screen-areas, not to the images.
 The purpose of Veda-s is then, to point out "this is Jeeva," "this is Eeshvara," "these are the differences," "this is why," and "this is the reality."]

-Now movies like Nirmalyam may point out that Eeshvara has no value, but reality is
+Now movies like Nirmalyam may point out that Eeshvara has no value, but ground reality is different from fiction.
+My father was a communist, and once three people decided to falsely frame someone to get people to kill him.
+But then he pointed out the truth, so everyone gave up.
+Then they decided to kill him instead for foiling their plans.
+So he prayed to Kaali and stayed on guard.
+Within a week, all three of them died horrible deaths.
+Now you may think that

 ---